ldsaqahtani/Doom/README.md

 What it can do for you

+-Better defaults.
+-Faster baseline.
+-Pre-configured modules.

-Why not Doom?Link to this heading
+Why not Doom?

-    You believe Doom is a barrier to learning Emacs underneath.
+- You believe Doom is a barrier to learning Emacs underneath.
-    You have an Emacs config that you’re happy with and don’t have the time/energy to migrate.
+- You have an Emacs config that you’re happy with and don’t have the time/energy to migrate.

-- Better defaults.
-- Faster baseline.
 - Pre-configured modules.